underscoreio/essential-slick/src/pages/8-play-slick.md

 ### Calling Slick

-Let's populate the schema as we have done throughout the book with the standard converstation.
+Let's populate the schema as we have done throughout the book with the standard conversation.

 ``` scala
 object Global extends GlobalSettings {